Gun laws in Rhode Island: Recent Developments in license to carry policies

 In April 2015, the Rhode Island Supreme Court ruled that local police chiefs must issue licenses to carry to qualified applicants (e.g., those who pass a background check and complete the required firearms skill training).
 The ruling further states that local issuing authorities must "show cause" if an applicant is denied a permit to carry, and that simply stating the applicant is "not suitable" without substantive justification is no longer a valid reason for the denial of a carry license.

 In June 2022, the United States Supreme Court ruled in New York State Rifle & Pistol Association, Inc. v.
 Bruen that the proper cause requirement in New York law for concealed pistol licenses was unconstitutional.
 In response, Rhode Island Attorney General Peter Neronha issued a statement stating that Rhode Island was already in compliance with the Bruen decision since current Rhode Island law already requires local authorities to issue on a "shall-issue" basis as required by Bruen.
-He additionally stated that since Rhode Islanders have a method of acquiring concealed carry licenses without a showing of need or proper cause, he could continue requiring a "showing of need" for carry permits issued by his office therefore making it still difficult for individuals to obtain a carry permit to open carry in Rhode Island.
-As permits issued by local authorities apply to concealed carry only.
+He additionally stated that since Rhode Islanders have a method of acquiring concealed carry licenses without a showing of need or proper cause, he could continue requiring a "showing of need" for carry permits issued by his office.

 Non-resident permits can be issued by both the Attorney General's office and the local authorities of any town or city under 11–47–11, however, many localities refuse to issue to anyone who does not reside within their city or town, and instead direct them to the Attorney General in violation of state law.